 - Young people in a Sweden suburb said Russian TV crew tried to bribe them to riot.
 Trump has largely gone quiet on his assertions of a terrorist attack in Sweden.

-- McClatchy reported on the curious overlap between the luxury plane of the same Russian billionaire who bought Trump’s Florida home (delivering Trump a $60mm profit) with Trump at event in Charlotte and Concord, NC.
+- McClatchy reported on the curious overlap between the luxury plane of the same Russian billionaire who bought Trump’s Florida home (delivering Trump a $60 million profit) with Trump at event in Charlotte and Concord, NC.
 A spokesperson for the oligarch said, “Mr. Rybolovlev has never met Donald Trump.”